VR Headsets 2016 Upcoming New VR Headsets VR 2016 VR 2017

 VR Headsets – Where are we Now and Where we were!

 2016 and 2017 will be phenomenal years for VR tech.
 Especially that of the VR headset.
-2016 is making a splash with the Oculus Rift and other similar gaming tech.
+2016 is making a splash with the Oculus Rift and other similar gaming techs.
 We look at VR Headsets 2016 Upcoming New VR Headsets VR 2016 VR 2017.
 We also look at some older tech that has somewhat paved the way.

 Virtual reality (VR), which can be referred to as immersive multimedia or computer-simulated reality, replicates an environment that simulates a physical presence in places in the real world or an imagined world, allowing the user to interact with that world.
-Virtual realities artificially create sensory experience, which can include sight, touch, hearing, and smell.
+Virtual realities artificially create a sensory experience, which can include sight, touch, hearing, and smell.

 Many people are familiar with the term ‘virtual reality’ but are unsure about the applications of this technology.
-Gaming is an obvious virtual reality application as are virtual worlds but there are a whole host of uses for virtual reality.
+Gaming is an obvious virtual reality application as are virtual worlds but there is a whole host of uses for virtual reality.
 Some are more challenging or unusual than others, such as video, education, Healthcare, etc.,

 The first fifteen years of the 21st century has seen major, rapid advancement in the development of virtual reality.
 Recently, companies like Google have released interim virtual reality products such as the Google Cardboard, a DIY headset that uses a smartphone to drive it, economical in price; restricted in visual effect.

-However we look at various other products and few fun ones that have hit or will be upcoming in 2016 and 2017.
+However, we look at various other products and few fun ones that have hit or will be upcoming in 2016 and 2017.
 VR Headsets 2016 Upcoming New VR Headsets VR 2016 VR 2017.

 Telesphere Masks and Sensorama machines